 - Adversarial forces inside or outside the organization ─ think of Porter’s Five Forces.

-- So-called growth traps ─ deeply embedded assumptions that can lead firms into misconceptions about growth.
+- So-called growth traps ─ deeply embedded assumptions that can lead firms into misconceptions about growth opportunities.

 - Fleeting competitive advantages ─ reducing the growth cycle, forcing firms to rotate through the cycle much more quickly.

-To appreciate a level of growth that is attainable and serviceable, we’ll have to make sure that any misconceptions about growth (red line, often caused by inadequate market research) are removed from the equation.
+To appreciate a level of growth that is both attainable as well as serviceable, we’ll have to make sure that any misconceptions about growth, the growth traps, often caused by inadequate market research, are removed from the equation.
 This will give us the green line.
-If current growth (blue line) does not match the green line, we’ll need to consider what causes the growth gap.
-Additionally, we may need to account for a measure of Growth Cycle Reduction due to fleeting competitive advantages as it makes no sense to work toward a discontinuous future.
+If current growth does not match the green line, we’ll need to consider what causes the growth gaps (the misconfigurations).

 By assessing the operation, ROUNDMAP Certified Professionals will be able to reveal what causes these gaps.
 This brings forth an actionable plan which may include changes to be made to the infrastructure, business strategy, business model, market segmentation, partnerships, revenue streams, marketing strategy, cross-functional collaboration, individual mindsets, or the customer development process.